 If you already receive a benefit being replaced by Universal Credit

 If your circumstances change you may move to Universal Credit at that time and your existing benefits will stop.

 If your circumstances do not change, you will move to Universal Credit between 2020 and 2023.
-You do not need to do anything now - the Department for Communities will contact you when it's time to move to Universal Credit.
+You do not need to do anything now - the Department for Communities will advise you what you need to do when it is time for you to move to Universal Credit.

 Budgeting Loans are not available if you or your partner currently claim Universal Credit